LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/Spotfire/Mixing_experiments_user_guide.md

 # Guided workflow for mixed experiments in Spotfire
 This small guide aims to give all the instructions to set up the experiment and later choose the parameters to perform the analysis of mixed experiments.
-Each input parameter will be discussed in its importance for determining the output and some practical suggestions will be given to facilitate the chose of the hyperparameter
+Each input parameter will be discussed in its importance for determining the output and some practical suggestions will be given to facilitate the choice of the hyperparameter
 ## Pooling Algorithm / Plate Builder
 **Input:**
  - `cats_list` (column of Table): the list of catalysts we want to test for in our mixed experiment

 **Output:**
- - `pooling_df` (Table): data frame containing the instruction for the pooling.
-Each row is a pool to use in the experiment and the seven entries in the columns correspond to the different catalysts to use in that mixture
+ - `pooling_df` (Table): data frame containing the instructions for the pooling.
+Each row is a pool to use in the experiment, and the seven entries in the columns correspond to the different catalysts to use in that mixture

 **REMARK:** Not any arbitrary number of catalysts can be tested in a mixed experiment.
 To use a (partial or full) Kirkman matrix as a pooling matrix the number of catalysts to be tested needs to be either a **multiple of 5 (up to 35)** or a **multiple of 7 (up to 70)** an error message should come out in the debugging tool if the length of the input catalyst list is not correct